-Although weight loss often motivates people to head to the gym, the health benefits of aerobic exercise go far beyond just helping you control your weight.
+Although weight loss often motivates people to head to the gym, the health benefits of aerobic exercise go far beyond just helping to control your weight.
 A program of regular aerobic exercise can help you avoid serious health problems, such as heart disease, hypertension, stroke, diabetes, and some cancers.

-Common aerobic exercises include walking, running, bicycling, swimming, cross-country skiing, — any activity that gets you moving and increases your heart rate.
+Common aerobic exercises include walking, running, bicycling, swimming, cross-country skiing — any activity that gets you moving and increases your heart rate.

 To get the best results from your exercise, aerobic conditioning should be mixed with flexibility exercises and strength training to create a balanced fitness program.